Paintings are taking over the basement!

 Melanie Cove is a beautiful provincial park south of Powell River.
 It is a great spot for plein air painting.
 This was captured in July while families squealed with delight at the cool water and intertidal zone.

 So, big news!
 I submitted a few paintings to be juried for participation in a local artists cooperative and got accepted!
 Here are the first six on display.
-Artique Artists Cooperative is on Marine Avenue in Powell River.
+Artique Artists Cooperative is on Marine Avenue (recently moved around the corner to Alberni Street) in Powell River.
 There are 28 local artists involved doing 2-dimentional and 3-dimentional work.
 Each of us works there at least two half days per month.
 It is fun to be helping to sell art in a gallery.

 A friend of mine and I had just finished an evening of yoga on the wharf at Powell River, and were cycling home, when I could not resist taking a few photos.
 This is a compilation of two photos, which was a bit of a challenge.
 I loved playing with the colours.
 The sky really was tremendous that evening.